Udarthegreat/My-ideas/UI_bits.md

     <script src="slides.js"></script>
 </div>
 ```
-next create a div with the `sld_show` class on it which denotes the slide show and creates the css grid that lays out the slide show its self
+next create a div with the `sld_show` class on it which denotes the slide show and creates the CSS grid that lays out the slide show its self
 ```HTML
 <div class="sld_show">
 ```